Northern Line (Sydney): Route

 The line begins at Hornsby - a junction station with the North Shore Line.
 The line heads south to Strathfield via Epping using the Main North Line, crossing the Parramatta River between Rhodes and Meadowbank.
 At Strathfield, trains usually head onto a flyover over the 'Main lines', before heading east onto the Main Suburban Railway, usually using the middle 'Suburban' pair of the six tracks between Redfern and Strathfield.
 Trains pass through Redfern and Central, then through the western limb of the City Circle before heading across the Harbour Bridge.
-Then trains continue north along the North Shore before "terminating" at Gordon (although most services continue onto Hornsby).
-During the morning peak, trains travel in the following pattern:
+Trains then head north along the North Shore towards Gordon, where they usually terminate.
+Some services continue as T1 North Shore line trains (to Hornsby or Berowra).

+For off-peak and weekend services, the T9 generally runs from Hornsby to Gordon via Epping, Strathfield and the North Shore.
+However, the route is split into two distinct stopping patterns during the morning and afternoon peak: